 Turtle Island: This tells the story of colonization and how the Indigenous People were unfairly treated.

-Seven Teachings: This explains the Seven Grandfather Teachings that are taught in many Indigenous cultures.
+Seven Teachings: This explains the Seven Grandfather Teachings that are taught in many Indigenous communities.

-Drama circles are a simple activity where students read a card to perform an action or say something in particular.
+Drama circles are a simple activity.
+Students read a card to perform an action or say something in particular.
 This triggers the next speaker and so on until everyone in the circle has read a card or two.
 The entire series of cards tells a story.

 Art is a very natural way to connect to cultures.
 What lessons do you bring into your classroom to honour the Indigenous People of Canada?
 Let us know in the comments below.